 Example: Tom tells his employer that he injured his shoulder at work the day before.
 The employer tells Tom to try to work the rest of his shift.
 At the end of his shift, the employer fires Tom for violating a company policy.

 Tom can file a 132a claim against the employer for terminating him for filing a workers’ compensation claim.
+The termination was a retaliatory action.

 Even though California employees have a constitutional right to file a claim for a work injury and receive benefits,5 employers may not always be cooperative or understanding.
 A claim can disrupt business and increase workers’ compensation insurance premiums.